ZAF07/noak-queuing-system/README.md

 To view the plain algorithm, checkout the **bonus branch**: `git checkout bonus`

+**Starting the application locally**

+1. Clone the repo into your local machime
+2. Run `npm install` to install all the dependencies
+3. Run `npm start` to start the CLI app

 ## Background

 **You are working on an online queuing system for clinics that only accept walk-in patients.
 Through this system, walk-in patients can now queue online and receive real-time updates to their waiting time.
 Unlike appointments, patients who queue online cannot select their preferred time slots – the system helps them secure a spot in the queue and provides real-time updates to their waiting time based on their queue status.**